pdeleon-source/Currency-Converter-File/README.md

 languages that are currently offered are US Dollars, British Pound Sterling, Euros, Chinese Yuan, Japanese Yen, Russian Rubles, South Korean Won, and Indian Rupees.
 There is proper input validation every step of the way.
 The language that was utilized in the program is C++.
-There are no prior instalments necessary.
+No prior installations are necessary.